Claerwen James at Flowers Gallery

 Claerwen takes inspiration from photographs, which is why the conscious decision to remove all sign of light from the large, doll-like eyes of her muses is significant to the semantics of her work, providing a refreshing alternative to the over-pressed assumptions of childhood bliss and naivety.

 The only full length painting is of a brunette girl.
 The eerily placid facial composition juxtaposed with the brightness of her floral dress and background cement the feeling of the piece, making it a definite highlight.

 This is an exhibit of strange beauty: memorable, haunting and unique.

-Claerwen James is on at Flowers Gallery until 16th March 2013, for further information visit here.
+Claerwen James is at Flowers Gallery until 16th March 2013.
+For further information visit the gallery’s website here.